mishalhossin/Browser-crasher/README.md

 ## System Requirements

-We recommend using a high-performance computer with plenty of processing power and memory to achieve the best results.
+I recommend using a high-performance computer with plenty of processing power and memory to achieve the best results.
 Use caution when running the demonstration, as it may cause your browser to freeze or crash.